ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 ## Host a bootnode (deprecated)

 Bootnodes are dual-purpose at this point in time.
 They run a [discV5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) discovery server that allows charon clients to find one another despite IP address changes, and they also run a libp2p [circuit relay](https://docs.libp2p.io/concepts/circuit-relay/) server that allows charon clients behind NAT gateways to be communicated with when `--p2p-bootnode-relay` is enabled.
 These features make it easier to get a distributed validator cluster established and connected, but they trade off against cluster independence and fault tolerance.
-In the long run the use of these features will be minimised, but for now, if you want to self-host a bootnode for your cluster(s) the following command will start one.
+In the long run the use of these features will be minimized, but for now, if you want to self-host a bootnode for your cluster(s) the following command will start one.

 ```markdown
 charon bootnode --help